Frequently Asked Questions

 If you’re interested in becoming a Derbyshire Makes partner, contact marketing@derbyshiremakes.co.uk to find out more.

 Absolutely!
-Derbyshire Makes includes a year-round engagement programme for people across Derbyshire and beyond, and you can take part in our mass making project Dare to Dream from anywhere in the county, throughout the year.
-Check out our What's On page for events taking place in the coming months.
+Derbyshire Makes includes projects for people across Derbyshire and beyond.
+You can take part in our mass making project Dare to Dream from anywhere in the county, throughout the year.

 All of our event listings are posted on our What's On page – it’s your guide to what’s going on across the county for Derbyshire Makes.